dpla-attic/platform/README.md

 --------
 This application is released under a AGPLv3 license.

-Copyright President and Fellows of Harvard College, 2012 Copyright Digital Public Library of America, 2013-2014
+Copyright Digital Public Library of America, 2013-2015